21.2. Using sundials4py

 Warning

 The user_data argument should always be None or _ on the Python side.
-If it is listed otherwise then it should be ignored to avoid causing catastrophic errors.
+If it is listed otherwise, then it should be ignored to avoid causing catastrophic errors.

 21.2.5.
 Examples

-Examples can be found in bindings/sundials4py/examples.
+Examples can be found in examples/python.